n132/Libc-GOT-Hijacking/README.md

 - Great job [@swing][5] on the impressive work with glibc >2.35!

-- Appriciate the original work done by @pepsipu.
+- Appreciate the original work done by @pepsipu.

 # Reference link
 - [@pepsipu's Method][2]